 Nationally Recognised Training courses available:

-CHC30113 Certificate III in Early Childhood Education and Care
+• CHC30121 Certificate III in Early Childhood Education and Care

-CHC33015 Certificate III in Individual Support.
+• CHC33021 Certificate III in Individual Support

 This is a reform of the NSW Vocational Education and Training system.
 Under Smart and Skilled the NSW Government contributes to the cost of each course with the student paying the balance.
-You are eligible for Smart and Skilled Funding if you are:

 • 15 years old or over, and